-The Portfolio Consultant, Evaluator and Supervisor.
-Alaia Capital, LLC serves as portfolio consultant, evaluator and supervisor.
-The portfolio consultant, evaluator and supervisor may resign at any time.
-Each of the evaluator and supervisor may be removed by the depositor, jointly and severally with the portfolio consultant, or, if no depositor is acting, the trustee.
-In the event of a resignation of the portfolio consultant, evaluator and supervisor, the depositor, or, if no depositor is acting, the trustee, is to use its best efforts to appoint a satisfactory successor.
+The Portfolio Consultant and Supervisor.
+Alaia Capital, LLC serves as portfolio consultant and supervisor.
+The portfolio consultant and supervisor may resign at any time.
+The supervisor may be removed by the depositor, jointly and severally with the portfolio consultant, or, if no depositor is acting, the trustee.
+In the event of a resignation of the portfolio consultant and supervisor, the depositor, or, if no depositor is acting, the trustee, is to use its best efforts to appoint a satisfactory successor.
 Such resignation or removal shall become effective upon acceptance of appointment by the successor.
-If upon resignation no successor has accepted appointment within thirty days after notice of resignation, the portfolio consultant shall act as evaluator and supervisor, as applicable.
-If no portfolio consultant is acting, then the evaluator or supervisor, as applicable, may apply to a court of competent jurisdiction for the appointment of a successor.
+If upon resignation no successor has accepted appointment within thirty days after notice of resignation, the portfolio consultant shall act as supervisor.
+If no portfolio consultant is acting, then the supervisor may apply to a court of competent jurisdiction for the appointment of a successor.
 Notice of such resignation or removal and appointment shall be mailed by the trustee to each unitholder.

 Limitations on Liability.
-The sponsor, portfolio consultant, evaluator and supervisor are liable for the performance of their obligations arising from their responsibilities under the trust agreement but will be under no liability to the unitholders for taking any action or refraining from any action in good faith pursuant to the trust agreement or for errors in judgment, except in cases of its own gross negligence, bad faith, willful misconduct.
-The sponsor, portfolio consultant, evaluator and supervisor shall not be liable or responsible in any way for depreciation or loss incurred by reason of the sale of any securities.
+The sponsor, portfolio consultant and supervisor are liable for the performance of their obligations arising from their responsibilities under the trust agreement but will be under no liability to the unitholders for taking any action or refraining from any action in good faith pursuant to the trust agreement or for errors in judgment, except in cases of its own gross negligence, bad faith, willful misconduct.
+The sponsor, portfolio consultant and supervisor shall not be liable or responsible in any way for depreciation or loss incurred by reason of the sale of any securities.